<em>Anthemis</em>: planting and care

 When to plant?

-Plant preferably in September or in March–April.
+Plant preferably in September or March–April.

 How to plant?

 • Add a few handfuls of sand and gravel to ensure good drainage around roots.
-In heavy soil, choose planting on a raised mound or within a rockery.
+In heavy soil, choose planting on a mound or within a rockery.

 • Place plant in planting hole.

-• Replace soil and firm down lightly.
+• Replace soil and firm lightly.

 • Water well and deeply.